jeffhandley/WhatIsTheWorst.com/README.md

 1. Prominent democrats and republicans who stood up to Trump will be charged with made-up crimes.
     * Adam Schiff, Fani Willis, Liz Cheney, Alvin Bragg, Letitia James, and Adam Kinzinger will be among the first targets.
     * They will retroactively be charged with violating laws enacted during this administration.
-    * Those who plead and/or otherwise expressed regret will not be.
+    * Those who plead guilty and/or otherwise expressed regret will not be.
 1. The vast majority of career federal employees will have their employment ended.
     * These positions will be replaced by appointed employees and contractors.
 1. The National Park system will be overhauled toward privatization.